Clear

 >> The design images displayed on the screen are for illustrative purposes only and do not constitute any investment advice or guarantee.

-While it is too complicated to understand the changes in stock prices over a period of time, it is too complicated to record the highs, lows, today's opening and closing prices.
-However, this information can be systematically recorded in a visualized way with Yin Yang candles.
+While it is too complicated to understand the changes in stock prices over a period of time, it is too complicated to record the highs, lows, today's opening and closing prices, but it is possible to record this information in a pictorial way with a Yin Yang candle.

 Therefore, to understand the movement of stock prices, we first need to understand what the Yin Yang candle is composed of: